newbie71/BarBot/README.md

 ## BOM

-The BOM can be found in the Excel sheet https://github.com/newbie71/BarBot/blob/master/BOM_Barbot_1.0.xlsx with links where to order and the cost.
+The BOM can be found here https://github.com/newbie71/BarBot/blob/master/BOM_Barbot_1.0.xlsx with links where to order and the cost.